 Militants have mounted attacks in the lead-up to and on days of national and religious significance, but attacks could occur at any time.

-Since July 2012, there have been regular reports of kidnapping for ransom, including some foreign nationals, mainly in the Bekaa Valley.
+Since July 2012, there have been regular reports of kidnapping for ransom, including some foreign nationals, mainly in the Beka’a Valley.
+There have been several politically motivated kidnappings of foreign nationals in Beirut and the Beka’a Valley as recently as August 2013.

 The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers paying ransoms increases the risk of further kidnappings.

-Although crime in Lebanon is moderate by international standards, crime rates have increased significantly in recent times, particularly the incidence of vehicle crime, petty theft such as bag snatching (including by youths riding motorbikes), home break-ins and armed robberies.
+Although crime in Lebanon is moderate by international standards, crime rates have increased significantly recently, particularly the incidence of vehicle crime, petty theft such as bag snatching (including by youths riding motorbikes), home break-ins and armed robberies.

 We recommend against travelling in service (shared) taxis.
 There have been an increasing number of reports of armed robberies of foreign passengers travelling in service (shared) taxis in which victims were diverted to isolated locations where they were robbed at gunpoint.
 It is advisable to only use taxis from recognised companies and not to use service (shared) taxis or taxis hailed on the street, particularly late at night.